MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-retrieval-augmented-generation-cloud-to-local.md

 1. Select **Create** on the Azure Machine Learning studio **Prompt flow** page, and on the **Create a new flow** screen, select **Clone** on the **Q&A on Your Data** tile to clone the prompt flow.

+   The cloned flow opens in the authoring interface.

    :::image type="content" source="./media/how-to-retrieval-augmented-generation-cloud-to-local/my-flow.png" alt-text="Screenshot of bring your own data QnA in the Azure Machine Learning studio." lightbox = "./media/how-to-retrieval-augmented-generation-cloud-to-local/my-flow.png":::

 1. In your cloned flow, populate the **answer_the_question_with_context** step with your **Connection** and **Deployment** information for the **chat** API.